ljsinclair/featurebase-docs/docs/community/com-monitoring/com-monitoring-metrics-runtime-enable.md

 {% include /com-config/com-config-port-defaults.md %}

 ### Prometheus metrics

+Enable

+Reporting metrics to Prometheus is enabled by default for Ingesters (at :9093/metrics); `host:port` can be specified with the `--stats` flag.

 * Add featurebase metrics to the Prometheus configuration file `scrape_configs` section
 * Obtain target ip addresses from `featurebase.conf`: